5535 Annefrank: Rotation and poles

 In October 2006, ground-based photometric observations were used in an attempt to measure Annefrank's rotational period.
 Analysis of the ambiguous lightcurve gave a period of 15.12 hours and a brightness variation of 0.25 magnitude with two alternative period solutions of 12 and 22.8 hours, respectively (U=2).

 In January 2014, photometric observations at the Palomar Transient Factory gave a rotation period of 15.156 and 21.33 hours with an amplitude of 0.17 and 0.20 magnitude, respectively (U=2/2).

 The lightcurve data suggests that Annefrank is not Lambertian, meaning that surface features, such as shadows from boulders and craters, play a role in the object's perceived brightness and not just the asteroid's relative size when seen from that orientation.

 The body's shortest axis is approximately aligned perpendicular to its orbital plane.

 Naming

-This minor planet was named after Anne Frank, the Dutch-Jewish diarist who died in a Nazi concentration camp (World War II).
+This minor planet was named after Anne Frank, the German-Dutch-Jewish diarist who died in a Nazi concentration camp during the Second World War.
 The official naming citation was published by the Minor Planet Center on 14 May 1995 (M.P.C.
 25230).